MercersKitchen/AP-CS/2019 AP CSP Edition/README.md

      - Interaction Diagrams: choices, decisions, and variable interactions (control and decision)
    - Anticipation: Printing out a full copy of the code
    - Anticipation: Recording a video of the program running
+   - Using both case studies, start writing code using language or pseudocode

 **CAUTION** about this Progression: not a linear process, especially when progressing through both CSP & CSA Streams